-Considering our growth strategy and the government's target for FY 2022 to support the ongoing gradual recovery in economic activity, while maintaining the initiatives that have been in place in recent years, in addition to upholding the commitment to achieving the goals of Saudi Vision 2030, we are hugely optimistic for the future sustainable growth of our business.
+Considering our growth strategy and the government's target for FY 2022 to support the ongoing gradual recovery in economic activity, while maintaining the initiatives that have been in place in recent years, in addition to upholding the commitment to achieving the goals of Saudi Vision 2030, we are hugely optimistic for the future sustainable growth for the year.
+The Kingdom's revenues for the year stood at SAR 930 billion, while expenditures were around SAR 1.02 trillion.
+Total expenditures exceeded the budget for FY2021 because of several factors, the most important of which was the expenditure associated with of our business.

-At the end, we take this opportunity to extend our thanks and appreciation to all the employees of ANB Invest for their untiring efforts towards our achievements, and we also express our sincere gratitude to the esteemed members of the Board of Directors for their immense support.
+At the end, we take this opportunity to extend our thanks and appreciation to all the employees of ANB Invest for their untiring efforts towards our achievements. and we also express our sincere gratitude to the esteemed members of the Board of Directors for their immense support.
 We also extend our sincere thanks and gratitude to our clients, investors and our shareholders, and we also thank the Capital Market Authority, the Saudi Central Bank and the Saudi Stock Exchange for their support and guidance.